EstelleKlevenz/docana-emi-25/README.md

 To make the dataload manageable we filtered for the subreddits that contain more than 10'000 posts.
 We then did a manual selection of subreddits we expected to show either strong evidence-based language or intuition-based language.
 After an initial inspection we eliminated those, whose mean value of the EMI was closest to zero.

 16 subreddits remained in our selection, which meant 615'392 posts to analyze.
-The subreddits and their prevalence in the dataset can be seen in Figure XX.
+The subreddits and their prevalence in the dataset can be seen in Figure 1.

 <figure float="left">
 <img src="figures/postcount.png" width="95%" />